Our Curriculum

 These subjects are mostly taught through topic work, often with first-hand experience and observations.
 By stimulating their interest in people and places, both today and in the past, we hope to enhance their sense of responsibility for the world and its people.

-History Progression of Skills
+History Progression of Learning

-Geography Progression of Skills
+Geography Progression of Learning

 Art & Design